 The run will start at 8:00 am on Saturday, December 8, at Hemlock Overlook Regional Park.
 (This is the same starting point as Bull Run Run.
 Here is a map to help you find it.)

 Parking is always an issue at Hemlock.
 Again this year, we hope to use the close-in parking that is used for carpoolers at BRR.
 So just drive on in.
 But when that inside parking fills up, you may need to go back out and park in the regular BRR parking lot.
 That means a long walk.
 The exercise will do you good!
 Take everything with you from your car that you will want after the run.
 Do not park in the winery parking lot!

 This is an official Fat Ass run so there is no entry fee (but see below), no awards, and no wimps.
 There is some aid and some post event refreshments.
 It's an out and back course so you can do any distance you want.
 The official route is downstream from Hemlock to Fountainhead.
 Then you take the blue-blazed horse trail to the Do Loop, do the Do Loop, and back.
 We don't do the White Loop, and we don't go on the mountain bike trail.

-Register/RSVP: We are using the RSVP system we used the last two years.
+Register/RSVP: We are using the RSVP system we have used the last six years.
 Here is the problem that system is designed to address.
 In 2010, 200 people RSVPed.
 We prepared for 150.
 About 100 showed up (in good weather).
 This is a huge waste of pizza and makes it very hard to plan the aid stations.
 Here is what we are doing again.